safing/web/_posts/2020-01-22-how-the-spn-compares-to-tor.md

 ## Minor comments

+**The Dark Web Is a Non-Goal for Safing**
 Tor's mission for anonymity also enables people to host content anonymously through onion domains.
-This is a non goal for Safing.
+This is a non-goal for Safing.
-**The Dark Web Is a Non-Goal for Safing**

-While the open source SPN app sits at the kernel, it can do all sorts of amazing stuff.
-It will enforce all your DNS queries to use DNS over TLS (DoT), which also prevents your router from snooping on you.
-Later, it will also block malicious connections via an integrated Application Firewall.
 **SPN Enforces DoT and Blocks Ads/Trackers**
+As the [open source Portmaster app]({{ site.github_url }}/portmaster/), which hosts the SPN, sits at the kernel, it can add all sorts of amazing privacy features.
+Current modules (free & optional) include a DNS Resolver which enforces all your DNS queries to use DNS over TLS (DoT) and a Privacy Filter which blocks malicious or unwanted connections.

 **The SPN Costs Money**
 Both the SPN and Tor are FOSS.
 But Tor is free to use while you have to subscribe to the SPN in order to use it.
 Be aware you are not only paying for the SPN, but also supporting us to develop the free application firewall and enabling us to continue fighting for a brighter future.